krylosov-aa/context-async-sqlalchemy/README.md

 from context_async_sqlalchemy import db_session
 from sqlalchemy import insert

-from ..database import master  # your configured connection to the database from ..models import ExampleTable  # just some model for example
+from database import master  # your configured connection to the database from models import ExampleTable  # just some model for example

 async def some_func() -> None:
     # Created a session (no connection to the database yet)